lab11/raspberrypi-cc2520/README.md

   - Create an interface for the wireless network.
     - Send all incoming packets to the border router to that interface.
     - Let linux decide what to do with the packet (send to dhcp server, internet, or back to the border router app)
-    - When packets come back in use rpl to route as normal back in to the wsn
+    - When packets come back in use rpl to route as normal back in to the WSN